2018 Ride Guide Vol II

 Check in and Packet Pick-Up – After your arrive in Baker City and have settled in, you’ll need to check in and pick up your rider packet.
 Each rider will be asked to sign the ride waiver and show ID when picking up their packet.
 The ride packet contains a wristband, bike number, baggage tag, and course maps.
 Please bring a photo ID to show the volunteers in order to receive your packet.

-The packets are are give out in alphabetical order.
+The packets are given out in alphabetical order.
 Once we affix your wristband, it should not be removed unless you choose to leave the ride.
 Until you have checked in and are wearing a wristband, you will not be identified as a participant and will not have access to meals, course support, etc. If you leave the ride, it is important that you check in with Rider Services to let them know you are leaving.

 - Friday // Sep 7 // 6 to 9 p.m.